 - Understand your audience.
 Know who you’re speaking to.
 The partnership between your brand and spokesperson needs to makes sense.
 It should be genuine and credible so that your audience feels connected and motivated to act (i.e. buy your product!).

 - Determine your budget.
 Celebrity spokespeople can significantly increase program impact, but they often come at a high price.
 Partnering with a company employee as spokesperson can be a budget-friendly option, but may require a significant time commitment that obstructs their day-to-day work.
 Credible third-party spokespeople can always be found to fit your program’s needs, so set your budget, and be realistic before beginning your search.

 - Research.
 Make sure you triple check your potential spokesperson’s background to ensure they’re not in conflict with your product/cause.
 Do your research and make sure they’re not already working with a competitor, or have a bad reputation.
 Your spokesperson will be an ambassador for your brand and finding someone with a personal connection to your company/cause might be beneficial.
 At a minimum, your spokesperson should relate to your company and its products or services.
 It's a big plus if your spokesperson has already had media training.
 Key Message training will be critical to ensuring your spokesperson delivers consistent, on-brand information.

-Hiring a spokesperson for your company is a great way to generate key-message driven media coverage, engage with consumers, and hopefully, influence perceptions and behaviours.
-The most important factors to consider when searching for a spokesperson are ensuring the person really wants to represent your company and finding someone who will work collaboratively with you to achieve your business objectives.
+Hiring a spokesperson for your company is a great way to generate positve, key message-driven social and media coverage, engage with consumers, and hopefully, influence perceptions and behaviours.
+The most important factor to consider when searching for a spokesperson is finding someone who will collaborate with you to achieve your objectives.
 With patience and perseverance, you can find the right fit.